 Book vs. Movie: The Light Between Oceans

 The Light Between Oceans by M.L.
-Stedman really is a story the will break your heart into a million pieces.
-Even though the book sounds so tragic.
-M.L.
-Stedman has crafted an incredible story and created characters that will stay with you long after reading.
-The movie adaptation is one that truly has beautiful cinematography and wonderful acting, however the screenplay does not live up to the original book.Title: The Light Between Oceans
+Stedman is a movie that does not compare to the book.
+The book by M.L.
+Stedman is an incredible story and contains characters that will stay with you long after reading It and will break your heart into a million pieces. .
+Albeit, the movie adaptation is one that truly has beautiful cinematography and wonderful acting, it just does not live up to the original book.Title: The Light Between Oceans

 Author: M.L.
 Stedman

 A captivating, beautiful, and stunningly accomplished debut novel that opens in 1918 Australia - the story of a lighthouse keeper and his wife who make one devastating choice that forever changes two worlds.

 Australia, 1926.
 After four harrowing years fighting on the Western Front, Tom Sherbourne returns home to take a job as the lighthouse keeper on Janus Rock, nearly half a day's journey from the coast.
 To this isolated island, where the supply boat comes once a season and shore leaves are granted every other year at best, Tom brings a young, bold, and loving wife, Isabel.
 Years later, after two miscarriages and one stillbirth, the grieving Isabel hears a baby's cries on the wind.
 A boat has washed up onshore carrying a dead man and a living baby.

 Tom, whose records as a lighthouse keeper are meticulous and whose moral principles have withstood a horrific war, wants to report the man and infant immediately.
 But Isabel has taken the tiny baby to her breast.
 Against Tom's judgment, they claim her as their own and name her Lucy.
 When she is two, Tom and Isabel return to the mainland and are reminded that there are other people in the world.
 Their choice has devastated one of them.